Bitdefender: History

 From 2004 to 2015, the company expanded with offices in the United States, Germany, United Kingdom, Denmark, and the Middle East.

 In 2017, the company acquired French partner Profil Technology.
 British fund Vitruvian Partners would then buy a 30% stake in the company, putting its valuation over $600 million.

 In 2018, Bitdefender opened a new subsidiary in Australia through acquisition of assets from SMS eTech.
 That year, the company also acquired behavioral and network security analysis company RedSocks.

 Bitdefender opened a Security Operations Center in San Antonio, Texas in 2019.
-The Center provides monitoring and incident response services, receiving telemetry from Bitdefender’s threat intelligence engines to provide proactive threat hunting scans.
+The SOC serves as a headquarters for the company's managed detection and response services, and operates as part of a global network with additional SOCs in Romania and Singapore.
+Bitdefender analysts use telemetry from the company’s threat intelligence engines to identify, investigate, and respond to threats.

 Bitdefender signed a multi-year partnership deal with Scuderia Ferrari on September 28, 2022.
 The partnership expanded in 2023 to include integration of Bitdefender Advanced Threat Intelligence into all of Ferrari’s operational systems.
+In October 2025, Bitdefender extended its partnership with Scuderia Ferrari HP through 2028.

 In August 2023, Bitdefender acquired Singapore-based Horangi Cyber Security, expanding its managed detection & response services and absorbing Horangi's team of experts.

 Bitdefender announced the launch of Bitdefender Voyager Ventures, a corporate venture capital unit, in April 2024.
 The venture invests in early-stage cybersecurity and AI startups, including Validaitor, a spinoff of the Karlsruhe Institute of Technology.